-You can switch easilly using just the package management.
+You can switch easily using just the package management.
 Although in most cases everything should work just fine, it's alway a good idea to backup your data first.
 Just choose the variant you want and try to install it using package name mentioned above.
 Package management will take care of the rest as packages conflicts with each other.
 It will ask you to decide, whether do you want to uninstall your current mysql provider and install the new one, or if you want to keep it like it is.

 Let's say that you have MySQL Community server and you want to try MariaDB.
 Workflow may look like this: